radicalbit/helicon-python-quickstart/README.md

-# Helicon Python Sample App
+# Radicalbit Platform Python Sample App
-This repository contains the files required to run the Helicon Python Quickstart.
+This repository contains the files required to run the Radicalbit Platform Python Quickstart.

-Helicon is a simple, scalable, robust, code-free and generic platform to enable and productise the next generation of "online modified", real-time event stream ML/AI models.
+The Radicalbit Platform is a simple, scalable, robust, code-free and generic platform to enable and productise the next generation of "online modified", real-time event stream ML/AI models.

 ## Set up the project